ene07/REACH-NFT-AUCTION-team-72/Readme.md

 ```

- Your answers might differs from mine, if you are confident your answers are correct you can proceed with this workshop.
+ Your answers may different from what is here.
+If you are confident your answers are correct you can proceed with this workshop.

  ### Data Definition